esphome/esphome-docs/components/lvgl.rst

 The ``checkbox`` can be also integrated as a :doc:`/components/switch/lvgl`.

+.. _lvgl-wgt-drp:

 ``dropdown``
 ************

-The drop-down list allows the user to select one value from a list.
+The Dropdown widget allows the user to select one value from a list.

-The drop-down list is closed by default and displays a single value or a predefined text.
+The dropdown list is closed by default and displays a single value or a predefined text.
 When activated (by click on the drop-down list), a list is drawn from which the user may select one option.
 When the user selects a new value, the list is deleted from the screen.

 .. figure:: /components/images/lvgl_dropdown.png
     :align: center